cedar-policy/cedar/cedar-policy-cli/README.md

 ## Usage

 CLI is a command line tool.
-It supports the following subcommans:
+It supports the following subcommands:
  * authorize:      Evaluate an authorization request
  * evaluate:       Evaluate a Cedar expression
  * validate:       Validate a policy set against a schema